Hertz Investment Group

+Overview

-In 2003, the company acquired a 26-story office tower and retail complex from Simon Property Group for $36 million.
-The property was sold in 2009.
+In 2003, the company acquired four buildings in New Orleans, three from Simon Property Group at a cost of $36 million.

 The company sold The Hyatt at Capitol Square in Columbus, Ohio for $19.5 million in 2011.
 In 2012, the company defaulted on a loan secured by an office building in Kansas City.
 The company acquired Bridgewater Place, an office building in Grand Rapids, Michigan in 2013.

 In 2014, the company offered the Gateway Center in Pittsburgh for sale.
 In 2015, the company acquired 6 office buildings in the Southeast United States for $417.4 million.

 In 2016, the company acquired 4 office towers in Indianapolis, Milwaukee, and Cleveland totaling more than 3 million square feet from Sam Zell's Equity Commonwealth for $416.9 million.

 During the COVID-19 pandemic, the company's investment in office space became a liability, as remote work became increasingly prevalent.
 On August 27, 2020, Judah Hertz stepped down as chairman and CEO.
 His son Zev Hertz took over five days later.
 In 2021, the company began investing in residential real estate and apartment buildings.

-In 2020, an office tower in Lake Charles, Louisiana was severely damaged in hurricanes Laura and Delta, leaving a 22-story tall tower owned by Hertz Investment Group covered in plywood boards.
-As the highest building in the city, the residents of Lake Charles were forced to look at the eyesore.
-The company is currently in litigation with the insurance company to repair the damage.
-Almost two years after Hurricane Laura, the City of Lake Charles declared the office tower to be a blighted property in an attempt to force Hertz Investment Group to begin repairs to the building, and then joined the lawsuit between Hertz Investment Group and their insurance provider to protect the City of Lake Charles if Hertz Investment Group took the insurance money and abandoned the dangerous and decaying building to the City to demolish at an estimated cost to tax payers of $20 million.
+In 2020, Capital One Tower in Lake Charles, Louisiana, owned by Hertz Investment Group, was severely damaged in hurricanes Laura and Delta.
+Hertz began litigation with its insurance company over the cost of repairs.
+In mid-2022, almost two years after Hurricane Laura, the City of Lake Charles declared the office tower a blighted property in an attempt to force Hertz Investment Group to begin repairs to the building, and then joined the lawsuit between Hertz Investment Group and the insurance provider to protect the city from having to pay the estimated $20 million cost of demolition if Hertz abandoned the building.
+Hertz settled the lawsuit the following year but was unable to sell the building, and it was demolished in 2024.

+In 2024, the Regions Tower in Shreveport, Louisiana had unpaid electric and water bills.
+The building was posted with cutoff notices after the electric bill reached $455,000 and the water bill was outstanding at $21,000.